-In the desert, rain is always a gift.
-It changes everything.
-The morning after a storm the landscape transforms.
+In the desert, rain changes everything.
+The morning after a storm, the landscape transforms.
 Shrubs sprout new leaves, soft green shoots come out of what looked like dead twigs.
 Days later, the tall tips of the ocotillo would be crowned with orange-red flowers that I would pluck and drink for nectar.

 The soil would give thanks for rain with softness and green and the great exhaling scent of water mixing with humus.

-Hawthorn shrubs, related to blueberries, grow in front of every tract house, lantana and ice plant the de rigueur groundcovers, green and pink, pink and sage, green green green.
+Hawthorn shrubs, related to blueberries, grow in front of every tract house, lantana and ice plant the standard groundcovers, green and pink, pink and sage, green green green.

 I love my hometown, but sometimes it lies about who it is.